HedgeDocs/HedgeDocs.github.io/docs/docs/hedgehog-engine/gamelist.md

 \* Sonic Colors: Ultimate also makes use of a forked version of Godot 3.

+\* Sonic Colors also makes use of NintendoWare middleware engine.

 ## Hedgehog Engine 2
 | Game Name                                                      | Internal Name   |
 | -------------------------------------------------------------- | --------------- |